Jer-B/C_projects/speller/README.md

 ## Overview

-The Speller project is a C program designed to spell-check a file using a hash table.
+The Speller project is a C program designed to spell-check a file using a hash table. <br />
 This is about implementing efficient algorithms to optimize spell-checking speed.

 ### Key Features